bitburner-official/bitburner-src/markdown/bitburner.bladeburner.inbladeburner.md

 boolean

-whether player is a member of bladeburner division.
+whether player is a member of Bladeburner division.

 ## Remarks